Nef divisors on $\bar{M}_{0,n}$ from GIT: Introduction

-By \cite{Kap2}, there are birational morphisms $\pi_{\x}: \M_{0,n} \rightarrow (\Pro^{1})^{n} \dblq_{\x} \SL(2)$, and hence the pullbacks $L_{x}:=\pi_{\x}^{*} \mathcal{L}_{\x} $ of the distinguished polarizations on the GIT quotients are big and nef, since $\pi_{\x}$ is birational and $\mathcal{L}_{\x}$ is ample.
+By \cite{Kap2}, there are birational morphisms $\pi_{\x}: \M_{0,n} \rightarrow (\Pro^{1})^{n} \dblq_{\x} SL(2)$, and hence the pullbacks $L_{x}:=\pi_{\x}^{*} \mathcal{L}_{\x} $ of the distinguished polarizations on the GIT quotients are big and nef, since $\pi_{\x}$ is birational and $\mathcal{L}_{\x}$ is ample.
 In this paper we consider the subcone generated by the $L_{\x}$ inside the nef cone of $\M_{0,n}$.
-We call this \textit{the GIT cone} and denote it $\GC$.
+We call this the \textit{GIT cone} and denote it $\GC$.

-Our first main result (see Section \ref{mainlemmasection}) tells how the line bundles $L_{\x}$ intersect the vital curves in $\M_{0,n}$.
+Our first main result Lemma~\ref{phi lemma} is an explicit formula for the intersections of line bundles $L_{\x}$ with the $F$-curves in $\M_{0,n}$.
 This allows us to describe a finite set of generators for the GIT cone, which we call the \textit{GIT complex 0-cells}.
 We show that for $n\ge 6$ $\GC$ is strictly smaller than the nef cone.

 The symmetric group $S_{n}$ acts on $\M_{0,n}$ by permuting the points, and symmetric divisors often play a key role.
 Let $S_{\x}$ denote the symmetrization of $L_{\x}$, that is, $S_{\x} := \bigotimes_{\sigma \in S_{n}} L_{\sigma \x} $.
 We call the cone generated by these the \textit{symmetrized GIT cone}, and denote it $\SGC$.
 We give a conjectural list of extremal rays of $\SGC$ and give an example showing that $\SGC$ is strictly smaller than the symmetric nef cone.